intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 protocol.
 That means both addressing specification bugs and a willingness to consider the addition of features.
 Outright rejection of a feature can force requesters to explore ad-hoc protocol changes.
-A poorly designed ad-hoc change can do significant harm to interoperability if they turn out to be successful.
+A poorly designed ad-hoc change can do significant harm to interoperability if the change proves to be successful.

 # IANA Considerations